overfullstack/overfullstack.github.io/src/pages/articles/2018-12-07---functional-terminology/index.md

 - A closure can also be thought of as a record storing a function together with a environment.
 One final way of defining a closure is as a mapping associating each variable of the function with the value or reference to which the name was bound when the closure was created.
 Next up, let's go over functional composition.

 ## Some-more
-- **Monad**, Think of monads as a context object that wraps a value and allows us to apply a set of transformations on that value and get it back out with all the transformations applied.
+- **Monad**, Think of monad as a context object that wraps a value and allows us to apply a set of transformations on that value and get it back out with all the transformations applied.
 - Stream and Optional are Monads, when they are used as `Stream.of()` and `Optional.of()` as constructors and `map()` and `flatMap()` as binding functions.

 ```java